Dana Larsen: Overgrow Canada campaign

 In 2016 Larsen launched a cannabis seed giveaway campaign called Overgrow Canada.
 He offered free cannabis seeds by mail and started a 16-city national tour, ultimately claiming to have given away two million seeds that year to over 25,000 people.
 During the tour he was arrested in Calgary and charged with trafficking because of the seed give-away, spending the night in jail.
 He continued the tour after the arrest and was not charged or interfered with again.

 In 2017, Larsen repeated his national tour and gave away five million seeds to over 50,000 people.
 During the tour Larsen returned to Calgary to give away more seeds, even though he was still on bail from the first arrest.
 Police declined to interfere with the second seed giveaway.

 In November 2017, Larsen's seed giveaway case went to court and the judge dismissed all charges.
 Prosecutors dropped initial plans for an appeal.

 In 2018 and 2019 Larsen continued the seed giveaway by mail only, and claims to have given away over 10 million cannabis seeds in total.
 After four years Larsen ended the Overgrow Canada campaign in 2019.
 There were many instances of cannabis plants growing openly in public places across Canada during the campaign.

-420 protest and other activism
+4/20 protest and other activism

 Larsen acted as a spokesperson and organizer for the Vancouver 4/20 Protest Festival for several years, including transitioning the protest from the Vancouver Art Gallery to the larger venue of Sunset Beach Park in 2016.
 In 2019, the 4/20 festival featured a performance by Cypress Hill.
 Larsen is the only person to have attended every 4/20 protest from 1996 to 2019.

 In July 2013, Larsen travelled to the city of Prince Rupert to mock the local police by presenting them with a "Most Wasted Time Award" trophy for their investigation and raid of a local bong shop.

-In June 2015, a spokesperson for Smart Approaches to Marijuana accused Larsen of turning Canada "into a narco-nation."

-In September 2017, Larsen testified to the Canadian Parliament's Standing Committee on Health in regards to Bill C-45, the Cannabis Act.